rinusser/CodeSnifferUtils/FEATURES.md

-# Sniffs
+# General

 This codebase's PHP\_CodeSniffer ("phpcs") "sniffs", i.e. individual code style rules, as described here reflect personal preferences.
 Use whatever rules you find useful.

+## Error Types

+Custom rules output warnings and errors according to these general guidelines:

+* definite styling violations generate errors
+* uncertain styling violations that might actually be false positives generate warnings instead
+* code analysis sniffs generally issue warnings - in severe cases errors
+* if there's an internal error, e.g. if an unexpected case is encountered, a warning is issued

+# Sniffs

 Some of these rules extend PHP\_CodeSniffer's built-in sniffs.